satkar2001/NoteTakerLFT/README.md

 **Frontend**
 - React components organized by feature and reusability
-- Hooks for state management and API calls
 - TypeScript interfaces and types for type safety
 - Utility functions for common operations